guy-black/happy-calc/nextsteps.md

         button pressed

             number modifier

-                if op is nothing
-                    apply to left
-                if op is something
-                    apply to right
-                posneg - if there is num, *-1, if not render a - place holder until number is there*** deci -
+                deci -
                     check if number is there
                         if not, render a . until it is ***